 Measuring execution time is a thing that is not too hard to do with all the options that the runtime, application server or operating system provides.
 But it is not easy to measure the right thing and to measure it accurately.
 Here are some of the problems Stefan ran into when measuring execution time:

 In a managed environment like Java and .NET, the Garbage Collector plays a big role in application performance.
 GC Runs and their impact on performance are unpredictable across runs.
 Even though you run the same test in the same environment with the same parameters it doesn’t mean that the GC runs consistently.
 Measuring execution times of Methods in Java & .NET Applications is therefore done by extracting the time the Garbage Collector “suspended” a method from execution.
 What does that mean?
 When you take a timestamp at the beginning and at the end of the method the difference is not necessarily the pure execution time.
 If the GC kicked in while your method was executing it impacts your measured time.
 In order to get accurate execution time it is therefore necessary to subtract the GC Collection time.
-This Use Case is supported by dynaTrace in a way that it measures execution time including and excluding GC.
+This Use Case is supported by Dynatrace in a way that it measures execution time including and excluding GC.
 But it is still very important to monitor GC times and GC activations.
 A fast implementation that produces a lot of garbage and therefore adds high load to the CPU may degrade the overall performance of the system by starving other threads.

 Some of the testing machines that Stefan uses showed very volatile test results.
 The same test on the same code base could not return stable results.
 One of the biggest challenges is to really come up with a test environment that produces accurate and stable measures.
-In his particular case it turned out that Intel SpeedStep caused the unpredictable performance behaviour.
+In his particular case it turned out that Intel SpeedStep caused the unpredictable performance behavior.
 This might not be true for all of you out there – but it’s a great data point that hopefully helps some of you when trying to find a stable test environment.